|

 Universitaires de Nancy, 2004), pp. 23-35.

-On the notes that Scott prepared for the 'Magnum Opus' edition
+the notes that Scott prepared for the 'Magnum Opus' edition of

 Maciulewicz,

-The Reflection of the Transition from the Epic to the Novelistic
+of the Transition from the Epic to the Novelistic Tradition in Sir

-of Suffering: Classical Themes in Literature in English,
+Classical Themes in Literature in English, ed.
+Liliana Sikorska

 in the genres employed to describe them.
 Thus, the historical

-between feudalism and modernity will necessarily combine epic
+feudalism and modernity will necessarily combine epic and novelistic

 Maciulewicz,